in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 Typically, Relational databases are used to store data (These days, a number of other NoSQL data stores are also becoming popular - We will stay away from them, for now).
 Relational databases store data in tables.

 The way we design objects is different from the way the relational databases are designed.
-This results in an impedence mismatch.
+This results in an impedance mismatch.
  - Object Oriented programming consists of concepts like encapsulation, inheritance, interfaces and polymorphism
  - Relational databases are made up of Tables with concepts like normalization

-### Examples of Object Relational Impedence Mismatch
+### Examples of Object Relational Impedance Mismatch

 Lets consider a simple example - Employees and Tasks.

 Each Employee can have multiple Tasks.
 Each Task can be shared by multiple Employees.
 There is a Many to Many relationship between them.
-Let's consider a few examples of impedence mismatch.
+Let's consider a few examples of impedance mismatch.

 #### Example 1 : Task table below is mapped to Task Table.
 However, there are mismatches in column names.